coeurnix/attoboy/docs/en/api/ai/README.md

 The system prompt provides **global instructions** that influence how the AI behaves across all requests for this `AI` instance:

-* It typically describes the assistant’s role, style, and constraints.
+* It typically describes the assistant's role, style, and constraints.
 * It is combined with each user prompt during calls to `ask` and `Conversation::ask`.

-To set a system prompt:

-1. Create a `String` containing the instructions.
+To set a system prompt, pass a `String` containing the instructions.
-2. Pass a pointer to that `String` into `setSystemPrompt`.

-To clear the system prompt, pass `nullptr`.
+To clear the system prompt, pass an empty string.
 After the call, the client returns to having no system prompt.

-The implementation copies the content of the referenced `String` into internal state, so you do not need to keep the original `String` object alive after the call.

 **Example**